Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Draw 1 x Minion ![Minion](/img/drawn-to-evil/minion-icon.png) card.
 - Give the minion(s) a name.
-- Think about why they are helping the Evil and how.
+- Think about how and why they are helping the Evil.

 Repeat this step for additional minions. (optional)